Yogpod/ai_errors/readme.md

 ## Acknowledgments

 - Thanks to the developers at OpenAI for the AI models used in this project.
+- Thanks to the developers at Anthropic for the AI models used in this project.
 - Thanks to the Discord team for providing webhook support.

 ## Contact